s-p-a-r-k/flight-search/README.md

 ## Features

-1. Allow the user to enter a station (destination or origin) to search flights.
+1. Allow the user to enter a station's (destination or origin) full name or IATA airport code to search flights.
 Display the results in a table.

 2. Provide an auto-suggest feature for station.